Burning Information

 You can burn yard debris: wood, needles, or leaves from plants grown and burned on the property of origin.

-Prohibited Materials - What I can't burn?
+Prohibited Materials - What can I not burn?

 Agricultural Burning